 |Boxing Day||December 26th|

-If a holiday falls on a the weekend, the Ontario office observes on the preceding Friday for Saturday holidays and the following Monday for Sunday holidays.
+If a holiday falls on a the weekend, the Ontario office observes the holiday on the following Monday.

 Employees are not encouraged to work on these holidays.
 If you feel it's necessary to work on a holiday, hourly, non-exempt employees will be compensated at their normal hourly rate, and will receive overtime where appropriate.

 Exempt employees who voluntarily work on holidays will not receive additional compensation.
 Absent unique circumstances related to the needs of the business, you do NOT need to log entries when the office is closed for a holiday.
 All non-exempt employees must obtain approval from their manager prior to performing work on a holiday, and must record all hours worked, regardless of whether such prior approval was obtained.

 Notice, Scheduling, and Approval of Time Off

 You do not need to justify time off for traditional vacation or personal time, but it does need to be arranged in advance so the work will be covered.
 An exception to this rule is for unforeseeable events or emergencies.

 For time off related to any sick leave that is foreseeable, employees should provide advance notice as soon as possible, preferably at least seven days in advance.
 If the need for sick leave is unforeseeable, employees shall provide notice as soon as practicable.